dividuum/stripe-ctf/README.txt

 Level1
 ======

-Goal is it to get the setuid program /levels/level01 to read the file /home/level02/.password.
+Goal is to get the setuid program /levels/level01 to read the file /home/level02/.password.
 Let's look at its sourcecode:

     level01@ctf5:/tmp/tmp.SH2ekcQrHv$ cat /levels/level01.c